 Common Shower Wall Failures

-Even properly installed tile assembly can fail if the underlying shower wall system is flawed.
+Even a properly installed tile assembly can fail if the underlying shower wall system is not designed and constructed correctly.
 Here are the most common causes of failure:

-It might seem counterintuitive on the surface, but when the “Modern” and Old school” waterproofing strategies mentioned above are combined, there can be disastrous consequences.
+It might seem counterintuitive on the surface, but when the “modern” and “old-school” waterproofing strategies are combined, there can be disastrous consequences.

 If the “dew point” ends up to being in the region of these two waterproofing layers, water vapor will get trapped between them and condense into water.